Karlo Nograles: Early life and education

-Karlo Alexei Bendigo Nograles was born on September 3, 1976, in Davao City to Prospero Nograles, a lawyer who would later become a Speaker of the House of Representatives, and Rhodora Burgos Bendigo Nograles.
+Karlo Alexei Bendigo Nograles was born on September 3, 1976, in Davao City to Prospero Nograles, a lawyer who would later become Speaker of the House of Representatives, and Rhodora Burgos Bendigo Nograles.
 He has three siblings.

 Nograles attended grade school in Ateneo de Davao University from 1983 to 1989, where he graduated valedictorian of his class.
 In high school, he was admitted to the Philippine Science High School Main Campus, graduating in 1993 and receiving a C.A.T.
 Leadership Award.
 He proceeded to the Ateneo de Manila University for college, graduating in 1997 with a Bachelor of Science in Management Engineering degree.
 He finished his Juris Doctor degree in 2003 at the Ateneo de Manila Law School.

 Political career

 Congress

-Nograles' career in politics began when he served as the Chief-of-Staff of his father who was then serving as the member of the House of Representatives.
+Nograles' career in politics began when he served as the Chief-of-Staff of his father who was then serving as a member of the House of Representatives.
 In 2010, he was elected as the representative of the 1st district of Davao City.
 He ran again in the 2013 elections and successfully won another term.
 In his second term as representative, he served as the Chairman of the House Committee on Labor and Employment.

 He served his third and final term in the 17th Congress, having run unopposed during the 2016 elections.
 During this time, he served as the Chairman of the House Committee on Appropriations.
 As chairman, Nograles was notable for allocating the budget for free higher education in accordance with the Universal Access to Quality Tertiary Education Act.
-In 2017, he allotted a total of to fund free education for students enrolled in state universities and colleges (SUCs) for school year 2018–2019.
+In 2017, he allotted a total of to fund free education for students enrolled in state universities and colleges (SUCs) for the school year 2018–2019.
 Before 2017 ended, he appropriated for the 2018 national budget.
 Initially ridden with conflicting proposals with the Senate's version of the bill and budget cuts, the 'impasse' plaguing the proposed budget was resolved after a Bicameral Conference Committee meeting.

 In 2018, also as appropriations chair, he allocated a ₱25-billion budget for the Armed Forces of the Philippines (AFP) modernization program.
 This initiative covered the acquisition of brand new attack helicopters, tanks, and other military hardware.
 He also allotted funds amounting to ₱64.2 billion for the salary increase of military and uniformed personnel.

 In accordance with his Free Irrigation Law which was signed in February 2018, he allocated for irrigation fee subsidies for 2018, which was higher than the irrigation budget for 2017.